linked-db/linked-ql/README.md

 > Keeping a local snapshot of remote data for performance or offline use

+This is the mode to reach for when:

+* the dataset is expensive to fetch repeatedly
+* it should remain queryable while offline
+* and "fresh on demand" is good enough

 ---

 ##### Mode 3: Realtime Views (Live Mirror)